bandprotocol/go-owasm/README.md

 # Go-owasm

-This repository serves as a wrapper of [Owasm-vm](https://github.com/bandprotocol/owasm/tree/master/packages/vm), enabling you to compile and execute Oracle scripts within Go.
-Mainly, it's created for [x/oracle](https://github.com/bandprotocol/chain/tree/master/x/oracle) module in BandChain.
+Go-owasm, is a repository designed as a Go wrapper for the [owasm-vm](https://github.com/bandprotocol/owasm/tree/master/packages/vm), enabling seamless compilation and execution of Oracle scripts within Go.
+This project primarily caters to the [x/oracle](https://github.com/bandprotocol/chain/tree/master/x/oracle) module in BandChain.

 ## Project structure

 This repository contains code written in both Rust and Go.
-The Rust code is compiled to generate a library (`.dylib`, `.so`, `.a`).
-This library is linked via cgo and wrapped in Go.
-The build process is to compile the Rust code into a C library and then link that library with the Go code.
-Additionally, the package includes pre-compiled libraries, allowing users to import the package and directly utilize the library.
+The Rust code is compiled to produce a library (`.dylib`, `.so`, `.a`).
+This library is then linked via cgo and encapsulated within Go.
+The build process involves compiling the Rust code into a C library and subsequently linking that library with the Go code.
+Additionally, pre-compiled libraries are included, facilitating users to import the package and directly utilize the library.

 ### libgo_owasm

-This folder (`./libgo_owasm`) contains Rust code.
-This code will be compiled into a library that can be linked via cgo and able to be used in Golang.
-Please see the instructions for compiling it [here](#compile-shared-and-static-libraries).
+The `./libgo_owasm` directory contains Rust code, which is compiled into a library compatible with cgo, thereby enabling its usage within Golang.
+Please refer to the instructions for compiling it [here](#compile-shared-and-static-libraries).

 ### api

-This folder (`./api`) contains Go code that uses a library from [libgo_owasm](#libgo_owasm).
-It also includes those compiled libraries in the folder.
+The `./api` directory, section comprises Go code that interfaces with the library from [libgo_owasm](#libgo_owasm).
+It also incorporates the pre-compiled libraries within the folder.

 ### build

-This folder (`./build`) contains scripts and docker files that are used to build the library from Rust code.
+The `./build` directory contains scripts and docker files for building the library from Rust code.

 ### .github

-This folder (`./github`) contains GitHub Action code that helps with testing, building libraries, and releasing packages.
+The `./github` directory, section contains GitHub Action code that aids in testing, building libraries, and releasing packages.

 ## Development

-If you update owasm-vm or Rust code, you will have to [generate bindings.sh](#generate-bindingsh-for-go) and [compile libraries](#compile-shared-and-static-libraries) to update the compiled library in the project to make go-owasm package use the newer version of owasm-vm library.
+If you make updates to owasm-vm or the Rust code, it's imperative to [generate bindings.sh](#generate-bindingsh-for-go) and [compile libraries](#compile-shared-and-static-libraries) to update the compiled library within the project, thereby ensuring the go-owasm package incorporates the latest version of the Owasm-vm library.

 ### Generate bindings.h for go